jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

 ```

 ### Switching Between Tabs
 Switching between tabs is a common task when using a browser.
-You can either click a tab to switch to it or use a keyboard shortcut to cycle through open tabs.
-How to automate this with Browserist:
+Instead of either clicking a tab to switch to it or using a keyboard shortcut to cycle through open tabs, you can automate this with Browserist:

 ```python linenums="1"
 from browserist import Browser